Affiliate Disclosure: As an Amazon associate, I earn from qualifying purchases.

 I’ve been having more fun using Cricut’s new product, Infusible Ink.
 This time I wanted to figure out a way to transfer my daughter’s artwork onto a tote to make a gift and it worked!

 This opens up so many possibilities!
 I have always made Father’s Day T-shirts with my kids’ artwork but the transfers grow faint.
-I’m excited next year to have them use the Infusible Ink markers so that they will never fade!
+I’m excited next year to have them use the Infusible Ink markers on shirts so that they will never fade!

 This project is also a part of a very fun Cricut “Summer of Flowers” link party hosted by The Country Chic Cottage, 30 Minute Crafts, 100 Directions and Mad in Crafts.
 Make sure to read all the way to the end to get inspired by a bunch of other crafty bloggers making Cricut gifts or projects.